Key Takeaways

 First revealed to the public in 2019, Ai-Da represents the union of two techno-artistic traditions: machines that paint and neural networks that generate images.

-Unlike other GAN artists, the project’s technical innovation lies in Ai-Da’s ability to manipulate paint on canvas.
+However, unlike other artists in the space, the project’s technical innovation lies in AI-da’s camera “eye” and ability to manipulate paint on canvas.

 Today, Ai-Da is a manifestation of AARON’s legacy that demonstrates just how far AI and robotics have come in 50 years.